cdapio/cdap/docs/developer-guide/source/programming.rst

 atomic and "exactly-once" processing of each input object by each Flowlet in the DAG.

-Flows are deployed to the Reactor and hosted within containers.
+Flows are deployed to the DAP instance and hosted within containers.
 Each Flowlet instance runs in its own container.
 Each Flowlet in the DAG can have multiple concurrent instances, each consuming a partition of the Flowlet’s inputs.